MKLab-ITI/pygrank/tutorials/documentation.md

 a description of conventions needed to create new datasets - these follow the pairs.txt and groups.txt conventions of the SNAP repository.

-A comprehensive list of all dataset which can be used by the project can be found [here](datasets.md).
+A comprehensive list of all datasets which are automatically downloaded by the project and their available types of data can be found [here](datasets.md).
 A lists of all dataset names can be obtained programmatically with the method `downloadable_small_datasets()`, but you can also use `downloadable_small_datasets()` to limit experiments